gmail unsubscribeemail managementproductivity

 • Use Gmail search: category:promotions

-• Gmail will suggest "Manage subscriptions" option
+• Gmail will suggest the "Manage subscriptions" option

 Step 3: Click "View all" or "Manage subscriptions"